Perceived Value, True Costs

 Interactive training session

-Presenting the true value proposition to the customer, define the impact of the solution, anticipate to the feedback and get approval from the customer.
+Presenting the true value proposition to the customer, define the impact of the solution, anticipate feedback and get approval from the customer.

 Heino Hoving, Hoving & Partners